thewebAI/Yolo26-mlx_build-challenge-2026/QUICKSTART.md

 **Camera permission isn't granted.** macOS blocks camera access by default.
 The first time your Python script accesses the camera, you'll get a system prompt.
 Approve it.
 If you missed it, go to System Settings → Privacy & Security → Camera and toggle on the app you're using.

-**Model conversion fails.** The `yolo26 converters convert` step needs the `[convert]` extras installed.
-If you skipped `pip install -e ".[convert]"`, go back and run it.
+**Model download fails.** Public models on Hugging Face don't require auth, but if you hit a rate limit run `hf auth login` and paste a token from [huggingface.co/settings/tokens](https://huggingface.co/settings/tokens).
+Or download the file directly: `curl -L -o models/yolo26n.npz https://huggingface.co/webAI-Official/yolo26n-mlx/resolve/main/yolo26n.npz`.

-**Inference is slow.** Make sure you convert the `.pt` weights to `.npz`.
-If you're running inference on the raw `.pt` file you're using PyTorch under the hood, not MLX.
-The `.npz` is the MLX-native format.
+**First inference is slow.** First call to a model triggers MLX JIT compilation; subsequent calls are much faster.
+The FPS numbers above are steady-state, not first-call.

 **Out of memory on large models.** `yolo26x` needs more memory than `yolo26n`.
 If you're on an 8GB M1, stick with `n` or `s`.

 ### **Want to fine-tune?**

 YOLO26 MLX supports full training and fine-tuning on Apple Silicon.
 See the [training guide](https://github.com/thewebAI/yolo-mlx/blob/main/GUIDE_TRAINING_BENCHMARK.md) in the repo.
-For most 5-day sprint submissions, pretrained inference is enough — fine-tuning is a heavier lift.
+For most hackathon submissions, pretrained inference is enough — fine-tuning is a heavier lift.

 ### **License note**